K’s Winter Break is long, right? What can you do during this time? Here are a few ideas:

 2) Work on your LinkedIn profile.
 Make sure you’ve included recent internship and employment experience, as well as relevant educational achievements and accomplishments.
 You might ask for help from a photography buff who could provide you with a professional-looking headshot.
 Consider adding new entries in the Skills section of your profile and joining a professional association in your field of interest.

-3) Explore Wisr.
+3) Explore Kalamazoo College Alumni on the College’s Alumni Directory and/or LinkedIn.
 Find K grads who have relevant experience to answer career-related questions.
 Schedule a call and chat with them.
-Wisr will walk you through the process start to finish.

 4) Check out potential summer opportunities.
 The CCPD’s postings database on Handshake is constantly updated with new internships by employers seeking K student applicants.
 Most large companies have their own internship programs, some with fall/winter deadlines.
 Look online for interesting opportunities, and if your heart is set on an organization that doesn’t list internships, don’t be afraid to contact a human resources representative there to ask if you might set something up.